-- I. Transcranial magnetic stimulation (TMS) of the brain may be considered medically necessary as a treatment of major depressive disorder when either of the following criteria are met: - A. As initial treatment of a depressive episode (up to 36 rTMS or iTBS treatment sessions, one session per day, including tapering) when all of the following criteria are met (1.
-5.): - 1.
+- I. Transcranial magnetic stimulation (TMS) of the brain may be considered medically necessary as a treatment of major depressive disorder when either of the following criteria are met: - A. As initial treatment of a depressive episode (up to 36 rTMS or iTBS treatment sessions, one session per day, including tapering) when all of the following criteria are met (1. - 5.): - 1.
 Confirmed diagnosis of severe major depressive disorder (single or recurrent) when both of the following criteria are met (a. b.):

 - a.
 Diagnosis is confirmed by standardized rating scales (see Policy Guidelines) that reliably measure depressive symptoms; and - b.
 Documentation is submitted of both the rating scale that was used and the score. - 2.
 Age consistent with the device-specific FDA indication (see policy guidelines). - 3.
 The TMS device is FDA cleared for use in major depressive disorder. - 4.
 The TMS treatment of the brain is prescribed and supervised by a psychiatrist (MD or DO), psychiatric nurse practitioner or physician assistant/associate with appropriate supervision/collaboration (See policy guidelines). - 5.
 One of the following conditions is present: - a.
-Symptoms are ongoing despite treatment with the following psychopharmacologic regimens, and each has been ineffective, not tolerated (as evidenced by distinct side effects), or is contraindicated (see Policy Guidelines) as indicated by meeting both of the following (i. and ii.): - i.
+Symptoms are ongoing despite treatment with the following psychopharmacologic regimens, and each has been ineffective, not tolerated (as evidenced by distinct side effects), or is contraindicated (see Policy Guidelines): - i.
 Either of the following: - a.)
-For adults (age 18 or older) either of the following: - i.)
-At least 3 antidepressant medications from at least 2 different classes in separate trials; or - ii.)
-At least 2 different antidepressant medications from at least 2 different classes in separate trials, plus failure with the addition of an augmenting agent to at least one of the failed antidepressants; and - b.)
-For adolescents (age 15 to 18) two separate trials of antidepressant medications. - ii.
-At least four weeks' duration for one or more of the antidepressant agents (unless none of the agents were tolerated). - b.
+At least 3 antidepressant medications from at least 2 different classes in separate trials; or - b.)
+At least 2 different antidepressant medications from at least 2 different classes in separate trials, plus failure with the addition of an augmenting agent to at least one of the failed antidepressants; and - ii.
+At least four weeks' duration for one or more of the antidepressant agents (unless none of the agents was tolerated). - b.
 History of response to TMS in a previous depressive episode (at least 3 months since the prior episode); or - c.
 Both of the following criteria are met (i. ii.): - i.
 Patient is a candidate for electroconvulsive therapy (ECT); and - ii.
 The patient does not have psychosis, acute suicidal risk, catatonia, significantly impaired essential function, or other condition for which ECT would be clinically superior to TMS. - B. Extension of initial therapy when both of the following criteria are met (1.
 2.): - The TMS is demonstrating meaningful improvements as documented by a 50% or greater improvement in standardized rating scales (see Policy Guidelines) that reliably measure depressive symptoms in the member's clinical status; and - 2.
 There is reasonable expectation that continued treatment will produce improvement. - II.
 Transcranial magnetic stimulation (TMS) of the brain is considered not medically necessary as a treatment for major depressive disorder when Criterion I. above is not met.